Raphaël Domjan: Biography

 On 25 August 2020, he jumped out of the SolarStratos HB-SXA solar plane in Payerne, Switzerland, with test pilot Miguel Iturmendi in command of the plane, the first jump off of an electric plane and the first free fall in solar history.
 He dropped several hundred meters and reached a speed of 150kmh.

 In 2021, he became the first pilot of an electric plane flight with a head of state.
 On 14 September 2021 they took off with a Pipistrel Velis128 operated by Elektropostal from Nice airport in France with H.S.H.
 Albert II, Prince of Monaco and they flew over the Principality of Monaco.
 The plane flew for 30 minutes at a maximum altitude of 900 feet.

-On June 18, 2022, Raphaël Domjan took off with HB-SXA solar plane from Sion airport in Switzerland with the adventurer Géraldine Fasnacht on board.
-She jumps from SolarStratos at more than 9,000 feet above the Swiss Alps and achieves the first wingsuit flight from an electric and solar plane.
-She lands in the village of Verbier in Switzerland at more than 1,000 meters above sea level.
+On 18 June 2022 Raphaël Domjan took off with HB-SXA solar plane from Sion airport in Switzerland with the adventurer Géraldine Fasnacht on board.
+She jumped from SolarStratos at more than 9,000 feet above the Swiss Alps and achieved the first wingsuit flight from an electric and solar plane.
+She landed in the village of Verbier in Switzerland at more than 1,000 meters above sea level.

+In April 2025, he brought a second-hand solar boat, the “MS PlanetSolar II”, to Lake Titicaca at an altitude of 3,810 metres, the highest navigable lake in the world.
+The vessel is intended to support scientists and archaeologists in protecting it from human pollution and climate change.

+On 12 August 2025, he set a historic record by becoming the highest-flying pilot in the world in an electric and solar-powered aircraft, reaching 9,521 metres at the controls of the solar aircraft SolarStratos HB-SXA.